 Accessing health care is complicated by multiple factors, such as the ability to travel to care locations, location and number of healthcare providers, types and costs of services offered, insurance coverage, etc. The area hospitals are located in different parts of the district and have multiple clinic locations, keeping driving distance fairly low.
 However, inclement weather, especially snow, can impact accessibility to healthcare services.
 There is also some variability in the maintenance of roads with main highways receiving the most attention and gravel roads receiving less attention after a significant snowfall which can delay travel to any service.
-Many residents in ECDHD district lived on gravel roads that experience this variability in the maintenance of those roads.
+Many residents in ECDHD district live on gravel roads that experience this variability in the maintenance of those roads.
 Mass transportation is very limited throughout the ECDHD district.

-Cost of healthcare services can be another barrier to care for ECDHD residents.
-In the ECDHD region, over 1 in 10 adults aged 18-64 had no health care coverage, and Colfax County had 2 times the rate of uninsured adults than ECDHD as a whole.^{cvi} Though data are not available for ECDHD by race/ethnicity, Hispanics had the highest uninsured rates of any racial or ethnic group across the state (57.7%)^{cvii} and nation.^{cviii} In the US, Medicare provides universal health coverage to adults 65 and older; however, cost-sharing and premium contributions continue to be a serious burden for many.^{cix}
+The cost of healthcare services can be another barrier to care for ECDHD residents.
+In the ECDHD region, over 1 in 10 adults aged 18-64 had no health care coverage, and Colfax County had 2 times the rate of uninsured adults than ECDHD as a whole.^{cxii} Though data are not available for ECDHD by race/ethnicity, Hispanics had the highest uninsured rates of any racial or ethnic group across the state (57.7%)^{cxiii} and nation.^{cxiv} In the US, Medicare provides universal health coverage to adults 65 and older; however, cost-sharing and premium contributions continue to be a serious burden for many.^{cxv}

-Healthcare professional shortages is another barrier to care for ECDHD residents.
-Furthermore, across the state, nearly 1 in 2 Hispanics and 65% of Native American's reported not having a personal doctor or health care provider.^{cx}
+Healthcare professional shortages are still other barriers to care for ECDHD residents.
+Furthermore, across the state, nearly 1 in 2 Hispanic residents and 65% of Native American's reported not having a personal doctor or health care provider.^{cxvi} Nearly 1 in 5 adults in the ECDHD do not have a personal doctor or health care provider and over 1 in 10 adults needed to see a doctor but could not due to cost.